aetperf/aetperf.github.io/_posts/2022-11-22-A-Cython-implementation-of-a-min-priority-queue.md

 > in this case several data structures can implement the various priority-queue operations more efficiently than a binary heap or a Fibonacci heap.

 In our implementation, we are going to keep the code as simple as possible and use the most rudimentary heap type: a binary heap, that does not take advantage of this monotone property.
-And we already used such a data structure, for the purpose of sorting, in previous posts:
+Note that we already used such a data structure, for the purpose of sorting, in previous posts:
 - [Heapsort with Numba and Cython](https://aetperf.github.io/2022/04/14/Heapsort-with-Numba-and-Cython.html)
 - [More Heapsort in Cython](https://aetperf.github.io/2022/04/26/More-Heapsort-in-Cython.html)